JuliaLabs/julialabs.github.io/projects.md

 A large list of projects in scientific machine learning can be found [here](https://sciml.ai/dev/#projects_lists).
 Take that list as a set of ideas from which larger projects can be chosen.

-## Julia Compiler/Runtime for HPC
-Mentor: Valentin Churavy

-We have many projects for working on compiler or runtimes in the context of scientific computing, the topics below can serve as inspiration.

-### Accelerated computing
-- Caching for GPU kernel compilation

-#### KernelAbstractions.jl
-[KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl) provides a common interface for writing GPU kernels in Julia and executing them on multiple platforms.

 #### AMDGPU.jl
 Mentor: Julian Samaroo